-Remember that search engine marketing (SEM) was a subset of PPC?
+Remember that search engine marketing (SEM) is a subset of PPC?
 This is it.

-While you can also run ads on other search engines, Google knocks out the competition.
+While you can also run ads on other search engines and display networks, Google knocks out the competition.
 So, when most people say SEM, they really mean Google AdWords.

 Out of every $3 spent on online advertising, Google gets $1.
 Advertising is their single greatest source of revenue.

 Over 95% of their $60 billion in annual revenue comes from Google AdWords.
 Combine that with the fact that over 1 million businesses use it and you know that companies are seriously spending money on this.

 Put simply, Google AdWords is a marketplace where companies pay to have their website ranked at the top of a search results page, based on keywords.

 This marketplace works as an auction.
 People bid money for clicks.
 But, the highest bid doesn’t always win.
 Google combines the money factor with a quality factor, in order to create the best experience for the user.

 It is a massive industry and if you haven’t tapped into its potential, I bet you’d love to.
 Be warned though: Google AdWords is simple, but not easy.

 It takes time to master and most companies lose money on it, because they’re not patient enough to get results from pay-per-click advertising.
 In this guide, I want to help you to start simple.